-While both sets of messages are billed monthly, how Klaviyo bills you for email and SMS is different.
-Email is billed monthly, based on how many profiles and email sends you have within a particular month.
+Both sets of messages are billed monthly and by plan.
+The plans are based on how many email or SMS profiles and sends you have within a particular month.
 If you go over your limit, you’ll have the option to upgrade.

 Consent and Spam